Report: The State of Usage-Based Pricing in 2023

 March 1, 2023

-Here’s an overview of OpenView’s annual report on usage-based pricing in the software industry.
-The report examines the biggest trends in SaaS monetization, including the rise of the modern pricing tech stack.
+Here’s an overview of OpenView’s annual report on usage-based pricing in the SaaS industry.
+The report examines the biggest trends in SaaS pricing, including the rise of the modern pricing tech stack.

 Stephen Hateley

-In their second annual report on the state of usage-based pricing (UBP), venture capital firm OpenView shares insights gained from interviews with software industry leaders, along with an analysis of industry trends.
+In their second annual report on the state of usage-based pricing, venture capital firm OpenView shares insights gained from interviews with SaaS industry leaders, along with an analysis of industry trends.

-Based on the survey findings, the software industry is increasingly focused on capturing, processing and metering usage data.
-That foundation in usage-data management is the key to successfully launching and monetizing new services.
+Based on the survey findings, the SaaS industry is increasingly focused on capturing, processing, and metering usage data.
+That foundation in usage data management is the key to successfully launching and monetizing new services.
 That’s why 79% of software companies are looking to actively leverage usage data.

-Though the report is quite in-depth, we’ve pulled three trends that we find particularly interesting.
-They include a look at the popularity of hybrid pricing model
+Though the report is quite in-depth, we’ve pulled out three trends that we find particularly interesting.
+They include a look at the popularity of hybrid pricing models.

-1. Hybrid models are the future of SaaS pricing
+1. Hybrid Pricing Models Are the Future of SaaS Pricing

 OpenView sees hybrid pricing models as the sweet spot where more SaaS businesses will position themselves.
 By combining elements of both usage-based and traditional subscription pricing, SaaS companies are finding new flexibility.